jonbro/IKON-COLONIZE/README.md

 TODO:
 =====

-- make it so that you can't escape the lanes (put in walls)
-- display the player that is currently winning
-- creeps shouldn't get hung up on the towers (remove the repulsive force from everything but the other creeps)
-- display the attacks better
-- move the dash to a cooldown
+x move the dash to a cooldown
+- add audio
-- make all of the modes direct access
+- make the homebase player recharge less powerful
 - add an action that destroys all creeps
+- button to exit from end of game back to the lobby screen
+- button to exit pregame chat back to lobby

 x game over screen
 x recharge within your towers radius